valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 <details markdown>

 <summary>2.
-API Logic Project: Automation -- Instant, Fully Customizable, Open Source</summary>
+API Logic Project: Automation -- Flexible as a Framework, Faster than Low Code</summary>

 <br>

 The *2.
-ApiLogicProject* app provides an alternative, creating an entire project by reading your schema.
+ApiLogicProject* app illustrates an alternative, creating an entire project by reading your schema.
 This automated approach is:

 * **Instant:** faster than Low Code screen painting, with instant APIs and Admin User Interfaces: